mgrman/BlazorWith3d/README.md

 - Add context menu to delete block instance

-- Unify visuals of all renderers
-    - add camera transform setting (and getting, as to have a request to set but I can get the real one)
-    - unify different coordinate systems
-    - add setting of background color
-    - even background plane should be just a mesh to load

 - add Visuals Transform setting so it can be customized and reused

 - implement GLB loading for babylon